rob2universe/camunda-aks/README.md

 *.\vanilla-spring-boot\target\camunda-vanilla-boot-7.14.0.jar*) and build and publish a Docke rimage based on it to your local Docker registry named robsacr.azurecr.io/camunda/camunda-vanilla-boot:7.14.0 (adjust docker.image.tag in [pom.xml line 15 ](.\vanilla-spring-boot\pom.xml) as desired).

+## Create an Azure container registry and push the image to it
-In [.\createACRandPush.ps1](.\createACRandPush.ps1) adjust resource group name, container egistry name and image tag as desired.
+In [.\createACRandPush.ps1](.\createACRandPush.ps1) adjust resource group name, container registry name and image tag as desired.

 > $rgName = "rgaks"
 >